matzadra/jsNoteApi/README.md

 # jsNoteApi
-A simple note management notes API using NodeJs
+A simple note management API using NodeJs with MongoDB (in development)